tanvishinde017/terraform-modular-demo/README.md

 ## 📌 Overview

-This project demonstrates a **modular Terraform architecture** without using any cloud provider
+This project demonstrates a **modular Terraform architecture** without using any cloud provider.

 It focuses on understanding: